SFDO-Tooling/sfdoc/README.md

 sfdoc is a Django web app that securely integrates easyDITA with Salesforce to enable automated publishing for documentation writers.

+## easyDITA

+sfdoc assumes that easyDITA has been configured to use their Notify Pull Publishing feature, where the webhook has been configured to be sent to your sfdoc instance at `/publish/webhook/`.
+Publish from the top-level DITA map to ensure that related changes are propagated through the system.

+The easyDITA bundle referenced by the webhook must contain HTML files which are create with the DITA Open Toolkit in easyDITA.
+The HTML must have certain tags and attributes, and sfdoc will tell you which are missing.

 ## Run the app locally

 Local interactions with any Django app are done using the manage.py file.